dx-dtran/gpt2-vision/README.md

 ### Visual embeddings with CLIP

-Just as language embeddings represent text, visual embeddings represent images.
+Just as text embeddings represent language, visual embeddings represent images

 OpenAI's CLIP is a model that builds visual embeddings by finding relationships between images and text

 CLIP consists of a vision encoder and a language encoder.
 The vision encoder produces visual embeddings from images, while the language encoder produces text embeddings, both in a shared high-dimensional semantic space

-Once trained, CLIP ensures that the embedding of an image, like a cat, is close to text embeddings of related phrases in the semantic space.
-For example, a properly trained CLIP model would place image embeddings of flying bats near both visual and language representations of animals, and embeddings of baseball bats near sporting equipment
+CLIP's training objective is to place the visual embeddings, like those from an image of a bat, near their matching text embeddings in the semantic space

 ### Vision-Language Models

 A vision-language model generates text from images or text inputs

-GPT-2, a pure-text language model, operates in its own unique text embedding space.
-To convert GPT-2 into a vision-language model, we use a multi-layer perceptron (MLP) to map CLIP visual embeddings into GPT-2's language embedding space
+GPT-2, a pure-text language model, can be converted into a vision-language model by incorporating visual embeddings from CLIP

-In the CLIP space, images of cats are near phrases about cats.
-After the MLP transformation, these visual embeddings will ideally remain near cat-related text embeddings, but now in the GPT-2 specific language space

-Just as GPT-2 uses previous text embeddings to generate the next word, an aligned CLIP model uses visual embeddings as if they were text embeddings.

-A pure-text language model uses the full context of the input text to generate relevant continuations.
-Similarly, a vision-language model uses CLIP visual embeddings to generate contextually appropriate descriptions.
-Once aligned, GPT-2 can use the full context of the image and text to generate coherent descriptions
+GPT-2 and CLIP operate in their own unique embedding spaces.
+By moving visual embeddings from CLIP, like ones from images of bats, close to GPT-2 text embeddings of bats, GPT-2 can generate text about bats as if it were using its own regular text embeddings

+These embedding transformations are achieved through a multi-layer perceptron (MLP) called a vision-language connector, which acts as a mathematical functions that shifts points from one location (the CLIP space) to another (the GPT-2 space)

+In sum, we can build a vision-language model by taking an image, using CLIP to convert it into visual embeddings, using an MLP to move these embeddings into GPT-2's embedding space, and using GPT-2 to generate relevant text

 <div align="center">
  <img src="assets/gpt-clip-architecture.png" width="800" />